microsoftgraph/msgraph-sdk-powershell/src/Calendar/beta/docs/Microsoft.Graph.Beta.Calendar.md

 ### [New-MgBetaGroupEventExceptionOccurrenceExtension](New-MgBetaGroupEventExceptionOccurrenceExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
 You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
-See known limitations of open extensions for more information.
 The table in the Permissions section lists the resources that support open extensions.

 ### [New-MgBetaGroupEventExceptionOccurrenceInstanceAttachment](New-MgBetaGroupEventExceptionOccurrenceInstanceAttachment.md)